 Short-term and Long-term Disability

 Short-term Disability (STD): The short-term disability plan provides income replacement to full-time eligible associates who are unable to work because of an extended illness or non-work-related injury.
-The STD plan may pay a benefit of 60% of your weekly earnings.
+After a 1 week waiting period, you may receive STD pay at 60% of your average weekly wage for the six-week pay periods preceding your leave, and up to $2000 per week while you’re out due to medical necessity.
 STD benefits will be provided to all covered associates in accordance with the short-term disability policy.

 STD coverage is available automatically and at no cost to all full-time associates in most states.
 Associates working in California, New Jersey, and Rhode Island have state disability coverage.